Who is Responsible if I Get Hurt on Someone Else's Property?

 But the store owner is not responsible for a slip and fall accident where some unknown person, some customer, left something on the floor unless the property owner knew it was there and did not timely remove it from the floor.
 Or should've known that it had been on the floor for a period of time such that they were required under the duty of reasonable care to mop it up or clean it up [inaudible]

 So if you get hurt in an accident, like if you trip on something, slip on some sort of substance on the floor or you are otherwise injured on someone else's property, it is wise to promptly consult with a lawyer to help understand whether or not you have any legal rights in this situation.

-At the Law Offices of John Day, we've been handling this type of case for over 30 years and we would be honored to sit down and talk with you about your potential case.
+At The Law Offices of John Day, P.C. we've been handling this type of case for over 30 years and we would be honored to sit down and talk with you about your potential case.

 We do not charge for an initial consultation and if we are able to accept your case, we will do so on a no recovery, no fee basis.
 Please give us a call.